Akouji/YamiDrive-Google-Drive-Sharer/README.md

 Website : [YamiDrive](https://yamidrive.com/) - https://yamidrive.com

 # Build
-Google Apis OAuth2 v4 for get token
+Google Apis OAuth2 v4 for get token<br>
 Google Drive Api

 you can see all main core in function.php